tarwn/lessthandot-hugo/blogs/content/posts/2012-07-10-evaluating-orms-for-batch-data.md

   <img src="http://tiernok.com/LTDBlog/ORM/Graph-2.png" alt="Graph of Best Times for 1-100000 records" /><br /> Best Times for 1, 10, 100, 1000, 10000, 100000 scenarios
 </div>

 I also thought it was interesting to see how well the tuning improved some of the ORM methods.
-In the case of Entity Framework, it&#8217;s clear that if you intend to use it for batch data then tuning is a requirement, not an option.
+In the case of Entity Framework, it's clear that if you intend to use it for batch data then tuning is a requirement, not an option.
 The out-of-the-box experience for Entity Framework 4.1 and 5 were roughly an order of magnitude slower than all other tests.

 <div style="color: #666666; text-align: center; font-size: 90%">
   <img src="http://tiernok.com/LTDBlog/ORM/Graph-3.png" alt="Scaled out to show EF 4.1 and 5 Basic Performance" /><br /> Scaled out to show EF 4.1 and 5 Basic Performance